The Beast of Billiwhack and Other Imaginary Monsters

 The Pseudoscience of Cryptozoology

 Occasionally, blurred film or photographs appear of these mythical creatures; sometimes, there’s a footprint or a bit of fur snagged on a branch.
-For people called cryptozoologists such illusive clues are enough to prove the existence of cryptids.
+For people called cryptozoologists, such elusive clues are enough to prove the existence of cryptids.

 But, the Beast of Billiwhack will remain a figment of the imagination; however, that won't stop the dedicated believers from pursuing their quarries.

-Mokele-mbembe is alleged to be a dinosaur that survived the great extinction of these animals 66 million years ago.
+- Mokele-mbembe is alleged to be a dinosaur that survived the great extinction 66 million years ago.
 It is said to be the size of an elephant with a long neck and to live in swampy areas of the Congo.
 In the early 1900s, the belief that such beasts still existed in hitherto unexplored regions was widely accepted.

 - “The Billiwhack Monster.”
 Weird California, undated.